Artica2012/VirtualGM/README.md

    - takes the argument player with the choice of player or NPC.
 NPCs have their health obscured and do not show custom counters on the non-gm tracker.
    - An argument of _initiative_ can be given to set an initiative string (XdY+Z) which will be rolled when initiative is started
  - **/char edit** - Edit a PC or NPC
-   - Edit the max hp and initiative string of a character you control
+   - Edit the max hp and/or initiative string of a character you control
  - **/i manage** - Mange Initiative (GM Restricted)
    - _start_ - Starts Initiative
    - _stop_ - Stops Initiative